 Intercom’s messaging platform allows you to communicate with your customers, resolve support issues, and track conversation histories in the same place.
-Here's an overview of the Grow/Intercom integration and descriptions of the reports you can pull in to build your metrics.
+This article will give you an overview of the Grow/Intercom integration.

 How to Connect